Tel.: +49 (0)271 740-4905

 On my last research visit, I performed investigations of organic molecules, which can be applied for light-controlled interactions with DNA.
-I design a molecule, synthesize it, check its photochemical properties, and then see if it can targetedly attack the nucleic acid upon irradiation.
+I design a molecule, synthesise it, check its photochemical properties, and then see if it can targetedly attack the nucleic acid upon irradiation.
 This approach can be used for killing undesirable cells, such as cancer cells.
-My current project is dealing with RNA instead of DNA, because this is more perspective for medical and biological purposes.
+My current project is dealing with RNA instead of DNA, because this is more potential for medical and biological purposes.

 Dr. Gouri Shankar Giri

-of Siegen: Prof. Dr. Christof Wunderlich
+Host at the University of Siegen: Univ.-Prof. Dr. Christof Wunderlich

 Chair of Experimental Quantum Optics